Arr0way/arr0way.github.io/_posts/2020-09-16-penetration-testing-tools-cheat-sheet.md

 ## SQLMap Examples

-A mini SQLMap cheat sheet:
+A mini SQLMap cheat sheet, see our full [SQLMap cheat sheet](/blog/sqlmap-cheat-sheet/) for more commaands:

 <div class="mobile-side-scroller">
 <table>